PA-iscar/Masai/z_revision/Assignments/HTML CSS Web Questions/open_ended_interview_questions.md

 1. What are you most excited about?
    <br/>
    Ans: The thing that excites me most is the fact that Web Development is a new field and there is still a lot to create and a lot to discover.
-And we live in an era that offers a lot of hands-on learning opportunities and our generation will get to experience something revolutionary and no one predict what it could be.
+And we live in an era that offers a lot of hands-on learning opportunities and our generation will get to experience something revolutionary and no one can predict what it could be.
 Once you learn how to code, you have access to a powerful system for solving problems.
 The learning never stops, either.
 There is always a new coding technique to learn that will help you solve even harder problems.
 There is always an existing solution that you can enhance.
    <br/>

 1. Why do coding standards matter?
 What are some patterns you follow?